 Understanding the Procedure

-The surgery involves making a horizontal incision in your abdomen and uterus to deliver your baby.
+The surgery involves a horizontal incision in your abdomen and uterus to deliver your baby.
 Anesthesia, usually a spinal or epidural block, numbs the lower body while you remain awake.

 Necessary Pre-Surgery Tests